Are Shrimp and Cockroaches Related?

 #4 – Can Cause Allergic Reactions

 Both shrimp and cockroaches can cause severe allergic reactions.
-Those with a sensitization to cockroach poop are often reacting to contaminants carried by the cockroaches themselves and often react after contact with contaminated food or surfaces.
+Those with a sensitization to cockroach poop are often reacting to contaminants carried by the cockroaches themselves.
+They may also react after contact with contaminated food or surfaces.
 In rare cases, roaches even bite.

 #5 – Edible